jdlph/Path4GMNS/README.md

 ## Getting Started
 ### *Download the Test Data Set*
-A sample data set with five different networks can be found from [here](https://github.com/jdlph/Path4GMNS/tree/master/data).
-You can manually download each individual test network or use the built-in helper function to download the whole data set automatically.
+A sample data set with five different networks are provided.
+You can manually retrieve each individual test network from [here](https://github.com/jdlph/Path4GMNS/tree/master/data) or use the built-in helper function to automatically download the whole data set.

 ```python
 import path4gmns as pg